vmshyam/accessibility_website/README.md

   </nav>
 ```

-- Update CSS and Bootstrap layouts to make website more Responsive
+- Updated CSS and Bootstrap layouts to make website more Responsive